-City and trekking bicycles Child's bicycles/ bicycles for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle \$0 N XS S City and trekking bicycles are designed for daily, comfortable use.
+City and trekking bicycles Child's bicycles/ bicycles for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle A Contraction of the second se The second secon STO A A City and trekking bicycles are designed for daily, comfortable use.
 They are suitable for riding on public roads.
 The legal guardians of minor riders must read and understand these operating instructions before commissioning.
-The contents of these operating instructions must be communicated to the riders in an ageappropriate manner.
+The contents of these operating instructions must be communicated to the riders in an age- appropriate manner.
 The cycles for children and young adults are suitable for riding on public roads.
 The size of the pedelec must be checked regularly for orthopaedic reasons.
-A check must be made at least every three months to make sure that the permitted total weight is being observed. the appropriate training; in particular riding in bends and braking should be practised.
+A check must be made at least every three months to make sure that the permitted total weight is being observed. front, and a brake requiring low actuation force.
+Mountain bikes are a piece of sports equipment.
+Users require an adaptation period and must be physical fit to use them.
+Use requires the appropriate training; in particular riding in bends and braking should be practised.
 The strain on the rider, in particular the A racing bicycle is designed for fast rides on roads and paths with a good, undamaged road surface.
 A racing bicycle is a piece of sporting equipment and not a means of transport.
 A racing bicycle is characterised by its lightweight structure and a design which is stripped to the minimum parts required for riding.
 The frame geometry and the layout of the operating elements are designed in such a way that the bicycle can be ridden at high speeds.
 The frame design requires practice to ensure the ride is able to ride slowly, apply the brakes and get on and off the bike safely.
 The sitting position is athletic.
 The strain on the rider, in particular the hands and wrists, arms, shoulders, neck and back, is accordingly high.
-The sitting position therefore requires physical fitness.
-The cargo bike is suitable for daily transportation of loads on public roads.
+The sitting position therefore requires The cargo bike is suitable for daily transportation of loads on public roads.
 The transportation of loads requires skill and physical fitness in order to balance the additional weight.
 The very varied loading conditions and weight distributions require special practice and skill when braking and riding in bends.
 A longer period is required to adaptation to the length, width and turning circle.
 The cargo bike requires cautious riding.
 You must pay attention to the traffic on public roads and the condition of the route accordingly.
 The folding bicycle is suitable for use on public roads.
 A folding bicycle can be folded up and is thus suitable for space-saving transportation, for example on public transport or in a car.
 The folding function of the folding bicycle makes it necessary to use smaller wheels and longer brake cables and Bowden cables.
 Therefore, in case of an increased load, a reduction in riding stability and braking power, diminished comfort and reduced durability are to be expected.

-Table 11: Proper use
+Table 12: Proper use